DanielHHowell/ChromaTune/README.md

 The musical qualities are obtained from the Echo Nest/Spotify API, and plotted with Dash by Plot.ly.

+The API's audio features endpoint returns scores for many valuables tags of a track, including: danceability, energy, key, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, tempo and time signature.

-Special thanks to <a href="https://github.com/mari-linhares/spotify-flask">Marianne Linhares</a> for work developing a Flask interface for the Spotify API.
+Special thanks to <a href="https://github.com/mari-linhares/spotify-flask">Marianne Linhares</a> for work developing towards a Flask interface for the Spotify API.